royalgraphx/DarwinKVM/README.md

 <br>

-If you do not have any virtualization settings, chances are they're already enabled, but double check that your BIOS is up to date, and that your CPU and motherboard support virtualization.
+If you do not have any virtualization settings, chances are they're already enabled, but double-check that your BIOS is up to date and that your CPU and motherboard support virtualization.

 <br>
 <br>